 These Pecan Praline Brownies are my absolute favorite brownie ever.
 They are fudgy, full of chocolate chips, and covered with a layer of pecan praline.
+They are Low Carb, Keto, Grain-Free, Gluten-Free, Sugar-Free, and a THM S.

 Not my favorite low carb, gluten-free, sugar-free brownie.
 My favorite brownie of any brownie.

 They beat all those wheat and sugar brownies in any competition.
-A couple of years ago my husband brought home some big name famous brownies from work and I cheated on my current diet to try one.
+A couple of years ago my husband brought home some big-name famous brownies from work and I cheated on my current diet to try one.
 Not worth the calories.
 They claimed to be the best brownies ever and they were just a disappointment.

 These keto brownies, however, will not be.
 I promise.
 This makes a family-sized batch of 24 brownies in a 7 x 10 pan.
 You can half it and make it in a smaller pan if desired.

-How to make from Scratch Brownies
+How to make Pecan Praline Brownies

 If you’ve never made homemade brownies before you’ll be surprised how easy it is.
 Simply melt the unsweetened chocolate and butter and then stir in the other ingredients.
 That’s it!